TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Continuing Education Hours Requirements

-1) Beginning with the September 30, 2009 renewal and every renewal thereafter, each person who applies for renewal of a license as a dentist shall have completed 48 hours of continuing education (CE) relevant to the practice of dentistry during the prerenewal period.
+1) Each person who applies for renewal of a license as a dentist shall have completed 48 hours of continuing education (CE) relevant to the practice of dentistry during the prerenewal period.

-2) Beginning with the September 30, 2009 renewal and every renewal thereafter, each person who applies for renewal of a license as a dental hygienist shall have completed 36 hours of CE relevant to the practice of dental hygiene during the prerenewal period.
+2) Each person who applies for renewal of a license as a dental hygienist shall have completed 36 hours of CE relevant to the practice of dental hygiene during the prerenewal period.

 3) A prerenewal period is the 36 months preceding September 30 of the year of the renewal.